miloshdevic/NHL_analytics/blogpost-nhl-analytics/_posts/2023-11-15-nhl-data-analysis-milestone2.markdown

 ## 6. Give it your best shot!

+Now let's try to come up with the best model we can for predicting expected goals!
+In this section, we will try several different models, some feature selection methods and hyperparameter tuning.

 ### Feature selection

 For feature selection, we have carried out random forest classifier and correlation matrix: